youxiberlin/URL-shortener/README.md

 **Requirement**

-NodeJS newer than v12.14.1
+- NodeJS newer than v12.14.1

-PostgresSQL
+- PostgresSQL
+- Redis

 ### How to set up the application